-After the Assistance to States for Development of Export Infrastructure and Allied Activities (ASIDE) Scheme in 2015, the State Governments have been urging and requesting the Centre for the creation of export infrastructure.
-The support from the Central Government is imperative to act as an inducement to the State to channelise funds from their increased devolution towards the creation of export infrastructure.
+After the Assistance to States for Development of Export Infrastructure and Allied Activities (ASIDE) Scheme in 2015, the State Governments have urged and requested the Centre to create export infrastructure.
+The support from the Central Government is imperative to act as an inducement to the State to channel funds from their increased devolution towards creating export infrastructure.
 Launched in March of 2017, the Trade Infrastructure for Export Scheme scheme was implemented to enhance competitiveness in export by bridging gaps in the export infrastructure.

 The critical element of a country’s ability to produce and move goods depends on infrastructure development.
 A good infrastructure would reduce trade costs substantially.
 The latest Foreign Trade Policy has targeted a growth in exports to $900 billion, which would make India, by the year 2020, a significant participant in World Trade.
 To reach this level of growth, there is a need for more affirmative action to create appropriate infrastructure for exports from the country.

-The objective of the proposed scheme is to enhance export competitiveness by bridging gaps in export infrastructure, creating export-focused infrastructure, inducing states to take up more export-oriented projects including those required for addressing quality and certification concerns.
-The focus would be to develop an appropriate foundation for the development and growth of exports through engagement of the Central and State Agencies by extending assistance to them.
+The proposed scheme aims to enhance export competitiveness by bridging gaps in export infrastructure, creating export-focused infrastructure, and inducing states to take up more export-oriented projects, including those required for addressing quality and certification concerns.
+The focus would be to develop an appropriate foundation for the development and growth of exports through the engagement of the Central and State Agencies by extending their assistance.

 Scope of the Scheme

-The scheme is initiated with the aim to provide financial assistance for setting up and for the upgrade of the infrastructural projects with overwhelming export linkages.
-These export linkages would consist on Border Haats, Land Customs Stations, quality testing and certification labs, trade promotion centres, cold chains, dry ports, export warehousing and packaging, SEZ’s and ports/ airports cargo terminuses.
+The scheme is initiated to provide financial assistance for setting up and upgrading the infrastructural projects with overwhelming export linkages.
+These export linkages include Border Haats, Land Customs Stations, quality testing and certification labs, trade promotion centers, cold chains, dry ports, export warehousing and packaging, SEZ, and ports/ airports cargo terminuses.
 Other projects that are considered include last and first-mile connectivity projects that are related to export logistics.

-In addition to these, the Department may fund studies that are related to export logistics that includes identification of infrastructural gaps specific to each sector and mapping of assets created.
+In addition to these, the Department may fund studies related to export logistics that include the identification of infrastructural gaps specific to each sector and mapping assets created.

 Projects that are not considered under this scheme are as follows.

-- Projects which are covered under certain sector schemes such as textiles, electronic, IT, etc.
+- Projects covered under specific sector schemes such as textiles, electronics, IT, etc.